asreview/asreview/docker/README.md

 Then, when the image is build, it will have the package installed and ready for usage in your version of ASReview.

-NB: Alternatively, point the `ASREVIEW_PATH` environment variable a local folder containing the extension.
+Note: Alternatively, point the `COPY`command a local folder containing the extension.
 This way, the image folder won't need a copy of the extension.
 This is useful if you rapidly want to test your extension in a Docker container.